 - Wait staff at sit-down restaurant: 20% of the pretax bill.
 “Anything less than 15 percent and I’m talking to the management because something was very wrong,” Smith says.

 - Takeout: No tip is necessary when you pick up your own food.

 - Tip jars at fast-food counters: Nothing required; it’s your call.
 “If someone is dipping ice cream, $1.
 I’m not tipping at McDonald’s or Wendy’s, but if they went above and beyond, then I might tip them,” Smith says.

 Tipping at hotels

 Expect to pay a variety of tips at hotels, especially if the hotel is a five-star property, where service expectations are greater.

-- Room service with gratuity included on the bill: $2, if server sets up the meal in your room.
+- Room service with gratuity included on the bill: 10 percent on top of the gratuity added to the bill.